redtexts/texts/pannekoek_1914_great_european_war.md

 fresh initiative, and especially was there a lack of understanding of modern politics.

-In "_Vorwaertz_" and other newspapers the policies of the government and militarism were criticised according to the old schedule.
+In "_Vorwärts_" and other newspapers the policies of the government and militarism were criticised according to the old schedule.
 They scolded the stupidity and ridiculed the incompetence of official personages and tried to convince the bourgeoisie that their politics were unreasonable,